 Members can contact us and provide their feedback about the siting and routing study by emailing us at: firstname.lastname@example.org

-MEA will be hosting a public Open House for this project on Wednesday, May 19th,2021 at the Government Peak Chalet from 6:00 p.m. to 8:30 p.m.
-The Open House will include stations where members can learn about various phases and aspects of the project, ask additional questions, and provide feedback.
-Please swing on by and learn more about how we are working to improve power reliability for our MEA Members!
+MEA hosted its first public Open House for this study on Wednesday, May 19th, 2021 at the Government Peak Chalet from 6:00 p.m. to 8:30 p.m.
+The Open House included stations where members can learn about various phases and aspects of the project, ask additional questions, and provide feedback.
+A second Open House will be held in the Fall to share with members the final siting and routing options.

 MEA has conducted two sessions with its project community Focus Group to put together some preliminary route links for a transmission line and substation sites.
 Additionally, we have worked with local agencies and tribal governments to identify a variety of factors including wetlands, parks, private airstrips, residences, and other valuable information to create maps for project development.